kiqo/kiqo.github.io/README.md

 ## Iterate & Deploy

 Nikola is configured to [deploy to Github Pages](https://getnikola.com/handbook.html#deploying-to-github).
 Run `nikola github_deploy` for deployment.
-This will build the site, commit the output folder to the `dev` branch, and push to GitHub.
-Your website should be up and running within a few minutes.
+This will build the site, commit the output folder to the `deploy` branch, and push to GitHub.
+The `deploy` branch is configured to be deployed to [kiqo.github.io](https://kiqo.github.io).
+The website should be up and running within a few minutes.

+For iteration, commit and push to the `dev` branch (and optionally do deployments), and create PRs targeting the `main` branch.